 - What’s their socio-economic status?

-It's worth taking the time to get detailed here so feel free to click here to use my comprehensive ideal client questionnaire to really get clear on your ideal client.
+It's worth taking the time to get detailed here so feel free to use my Ultimate Marketing Checklist with a comprehensive list to get under the skin of your ideal client.

 You can even find a picture from a magazine, or a stock photo, that you think represents your ideal client.
 Pin it up somewhere you can easily see and then write ‘to’ that picture whenever you’re creating content for your business.